 A YouGov survey4 of more than 12,000 adults found that more than 60 percent of American couples enjoy sharing a bed, while the rest prefer having separate beds.
 This is mostly due to different sleeping habits.
 As we grow older, we struggle to get good quality sleep, and our partner may make it even harder for us to doze off.
 Some couples may also struggle to sleep well if one of them is a combination sleeper, changing positions several times throughout the night.
 Those who still like sleeping together do this in a few ways: spooning, back to back, front to front, and cradle.

-Learn more about best mattresses for couples here.
+Learn more about best beds for couples.

 Spooning